openstack-infra/zuul/doc/source/zuul.rst

 """""

 To send (optional) swift upload instructions this section must be present.
 Multiple destinations can be defined in the :ref:`jobs` section of the layout.

+If you are sending the temp-url-key or fetching the x-storage-url, you will need the python-swiftclient module installed.

 **X-Account-Meta-Temp-Url-Key** (optional)
   This is the key used to sign the HMAC message.
 If you do not set a